jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 ...
 ```

-When you make a build now, the dependencies won’t be bundled with the application code and the error message has disappeared.
+When you make a build now, the dependencies won't be bundled with the application code and the error message has disappeared.
+Refresh your browser and verify that "Hello, World!" still shows up.

-Note that, as mentioned earlier,  the module needs to be included with `require()` because Node.js doesn’t natively understand `import` statements yet.

 The next step is making our server render the React code instead of just serving static HTML.

 ## Getting to universal React rendering

 The first step in converting the application to being universal (what was previously known as *isomorphic*) is rendering the DOM on the server, before the browser takes over.
-The `react-dom` package contains a `server` module in `[react-dom/server](https://facebook.github.io/react/docs/react-dom-server.html)` that contains functionality for just this purpose.
+The `react-dom` package contains a `server` module in [`react-dom/server`](https://facebook.github.io/react/docs/react-dom-server.html) that contains functionality for exactly this purpose.

 We can use the exported `renderToString` method to render the markup for the app.
 To do that, we need the following imports in `index.server.js`: